WeblateOrg/weblate/docs/admin/config.rst

     Is meant for API usage and the subscription is usage based.

-Previously Weblate was classified as a CAT tool by DeepL, so it was supposed to use v1 API, but now it is not classified that way and is supposed to use v2 API.
-Therefore it defaults to v2, you can change it to v1 in case you have existing CAT subscription and want Weblate to use that.
+Previously Weblate was classified as a CAT tool by DeepL, so it was supposed to use the v1 API, but now is supposed to use the v2 API.
+Therefore it defaults to v2, and you can change it to v1 in case you have an existing CAT subscription and want Weblate to use that.

 .. seealso::